unparalleled-js/docs-1/features/callable-recipes/handling-raw-content.md

 ---

 # REST Endpoint - Raw content
 You can configure callable recipes to accept raw content when exposed as a REST endpoint.
-This allow you to integrate more datatypes (e.g. XML/SOAP) into your workflow.
+This allows you to integrate more datatypes (e.g. XML/SOAP) into your workflow.

-Receiving a raw content body cURL statement :
+For example, you can trigger a callable recipe with a raw content body cURL statement:
 ```
 curl -X POST \
      -d '<string>' \